coredns/coredns-utils/coredns-keygen/README.md

 ## Also See

-dnssec-keygen(8) can also used to generate keys and supports more options.
-See RFC 4033, 4034, 4035 for the whole DNSSEC specification.
+dnssec-keygen(8) can also used to generate keys and supports more options. ldns-keygen(1) and ldns-key2ds(1) or similar utilities.

+See RFC 4033, 4034, 4035 for the DNSSEC specification.